Vale, BHP propose 1.2 billion reais DIP financing for Samarco -court document

 The collapse of a dam at the Samarco mine complex in 2015 killed 19 people and severely polluted the Doce River with mining waste.
 The company has been the focus of significant litigation from bondholders holding nearly $5 billion in debt.

-Samarco restarted operations in December with the resumption of one of its three concentrators for processing iron ore at the Germano complex, located in Mariana, and one of four pellet plants at the Ubu complex in Anchieta, with a production capacity of between 7-8 million iron ore pellets.
+Samarco restarted operations in December with the resumption of one of its three concentrators for processing iron ore at the Germano complex, located in Mariana, and one of four pellet plants at the Ubu complex in Anchieta, with a production capacity of 7 million-8 million iron ore pellets.

 Reporting by Marta Nogueira; Editing by Leslie Adler and Dan Grebler